omonmunduz/omonmunduz/README.md

 - 🔭 I’m currently working on ...
 Freelance projects
 - 🌱 I’m currently learning ...
 Serverless functions
 - 👯 I’m looking to collaborate on ... any interesting JAMstack prjoject :)
 - 🤔 I’m looking for help with ...
-Common Crawl
+React Spring
 - 💬 Ask me about ...  converting your existing project to JAMstack
 - 📫 How to reach me: ... omurbekn@gmail.com
 - 😄 Pronouns: ...
 He/Him